Rabbit's Foot Fern (Davallia fejeensis) Care Indoors, Propagation and Problems

 Light Requirements

-Rabbit's Foot Fern grows best in bright, indirect light.
+Rabbit's Foot Fern grows best in bright indirect light (dappled light).
 Keep it away from direct sunlight as it may scorch the fronds.

-Regularly rotate the pot to ensure that the fern receives light on all sides for even growth.
+Regularly rotate the pot to ensure that the fern receives light on all sides for even growth and prevent lopsided growth.

 Watering

-Water Rabbit's Foot Fern liberally during the growing season and allow the top 1-2 in. of soil to dry out between waterings to keep the soil consistently.
+Water your Rabbit's Foot Fern liberally during the growing season and allow the top 1-2 inches of soil to dry out between waterings to keep the soil consistently.

 Temperature and Humidity

-Average warmth between 15-240C is ideal for Rabbit's Foot Fern.
-Protect the fern from draughts to prevent sudden changes in temperature as it can lead to leaf drop.
+Average warmth of 15-240C is ideal for Rabbit's Foot Fern.
+Protect it from drafts to prevent sudden changes in temperature as it can lead to reduced growth, leaf drop and brown leaf tips and edges.

 Fertilizer